Want 5 quick ways to improve as a podcast host or guest?

 I remember a time in 1998, in a city in India called Varanasi.

-I was on one of my spiritual journeys.
-I was wandering barefoot through the Indian subcontinent, searching for the meaning of life, or at least the meaning of my own life and how I fit into it.
+I was on one of my spiritual journeys; wandering barefoot through the Indian subcontinent, searching for the meaning of life, or at least the meaning of my own life and how I fit into it.

-I was inevitably very self-conscious and began a journey of self-reparation, self-acceptance, and self-love.
+It was a journey of self-reparation, self-acceptance, and self-love.

 So eventually I was able to get out of my own way and not make it about me.